tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 ## Reproject to taste

-Once you have lat & lon, you can retransform these any way you like.
+Once you have lat & lon, you can re-transform them any way you like.

-Here's a stereographic (aka "spherical") projection:
+Here's a basic stereographic (aka "spherical") projection:

 ```yaml
 // convert from lat, lon to position on a sphere